Cation-DNA outer sphere coordination in DNA polymorphism: Methods

-The calculation of the free energy profile $G$ was carried out by the WHAM \cite{1992-WHAM}.
+The calculation of the free energy profile (Gibbs free energy G) was carried out by the umbrella sampling scheme \cite{1977-Umbrella} combined with the WHAM \cite{1992-WHAM}.
 As the reaction coordinate MGW (Major Groove Width) we chose the average distance $R(i1,i2)$ between the phosphorus atoms belonging to opposite strands and closest to each other in the A form.
 The distance $R(i1,i2)$ determines the local width of the major groove in the A form.
 In the decamer, there are two such distances, between the phosphorus atoms of the 2-nd and 3-rd bases of each strand (distances $R(2,3)$ and $R(3,2)$, if we number the bases from the 5' end to the 3' end).
 In the case of the 20-mer, we used the distances between the phosphorus atoms from the 2-nd base to the 13-th base of the first strand and the phosphorus atoms from the 13-th base to the 2-nd base of the second strand ($R(2,13)$, $R(3,12)$, ..., $R(13,2)$).
 The biasing potential of the reaction coordinate was parabolic: